ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Experiments and analysis

 \subsection{Experimental setup}

-\textbf{Dataset} In this study, we used the MVTec AD \cite{bergmann2019mvtec} dataset for our experiments.
-This dataset is widely used as an industrial anomaly detection benchmark.
-The dataset consists of 15 categories, with 3,629 training images and 1,725 test images.
+\textbf{Dataset} In this study, we used the MVTec AD \cite{bergmann2019mvtec} dataset and BTAD \cite{mishra2021vt} dataset for our experiments.
+MVTec AD dataset is widely used as an industrial anomaly detection benchmark.
+It consists of 15 categories, with 3,629 training images and 1,725 test images.
+BTAD dataset is composed of RGB images representing three distinct industrial products.
+The dataset consists of 1,799 images for training and 741 images for testing.
 The training dataset includes only normal images, whereas the test dataset includes both normal and anomalous images.
 Each category in the test dataset has labels for normal and abnormal images, and anomaly ground truth mask labels for segmentation evaluation.
-For the single-model performance comparison, we performed the same pre-processing as described in previous work \cite{cohen2020sub, defard2021padim, lee2022cfa, roth2022towards}.
-Specifically, we resized each image to 256$\times$256 and then center-cropped to 224$\times$224.
-For the ensemble model, the same pre-processing was used as in \cite{roth2022towards}, each image was resized to 366$\times$366 and then center-cropped to 320$\times$320.
-In addition, to compare with PNI \cite{bae2022image}, we resized each image to 512$\times$512 and then center-cropped to 480$\times$480.
-No data augmentation was applied to any category.

-\textbf{Metrics} To evaluate the performance of our proposed model, anomaly detection and segmentation performance was compared using the area under the receiver operation characteristic (AUROC) curve metric, following \cite{cohen2020sub, defard2021padim, lee2022cfa, roth2022towards}.
+\textbf{Metrics} To evaluate the performance of our proposed model, anomaly detection and segmentation performance is compared using the area under the receiver operation characteristic (AUROC) curve metric, following \cite{cohen2020sub, defard2021padim, lee2022cfa, roth2022towards}.
 For detection performance evaluation, we measure the image-level AUROC by using the model output anomaly score and the normal/abnormal labels of the test dataset.
 For segmentation, we measures the pixel-level AUROC using the anomaly scores obtained from the model output for all pixels and the anomaly ground truth mask labels.